 What is a Committee, Board or Task Force?

-Committees, Boards and Task Forces (generally referred to as committees) are created by council to assist them with making important decisions and provide opportunities for public participation in community matters.
-These committees consist of volunteers appointed by council and bring local knowledge, experience and expertise to help ensure Whistler's continued success as we move toward a sustainable future, outlined in our Whistler2020 strategic plan.
+Committees, Boards and Task Forces (generally referred to as committees) are created by Council to assist them with making important decisions and provide opportunities for public participation in community matters.
+These committees consist of volunteers appointed by Council and bring local knowledge, experience and expertise to help ensure Whistler's continued success.

 Committees are advisory in nature and regular meetings are open to the public, unless the topic relates to a subject included in Section 90 of the Community Charter.